osg-htc/networking/docs/index.md

 Support and Feedback
 --------------------
 If you suspect a network problem and wish to follow up on it, please open a ticket with the appropriate support unit: For `OSG` sites please open a ticket with [GOC](http://support.opensciencegrid.org); For `WLCG` sites please open a [GGUS](https://ggus.eu/) ticket to `WLCG Network Throughput` support unit.
 If you'd like to get help in setting up or debugging perfSONAR instance please open a ticket with [GOC](http://support.opensciencegrid.org) or via [GGUS](https://ggus.eu/) to WLCG perfSONAR support.
-For any other requests please open a ticket at [GGUS] and mention OSG networking (https://ggus.eu/).
+For any other requests please open a ticket at [GGUS](https://ggus.eu/) and mention OSG networking.

 References